Floorp-Projects/Floorp/toolkit/devtools/server/docs/actor-e10s-handling.md

   }
 ```

-The `setupChildProcess` helper defined and used in the previous example uses the `DebuggerServer.setupInParent` to run a given setup function in the parent process Debugger Server, e.g. in the **director-registry** module.
+The `setupChildProcess` helper defined and used in the previous example uses the `DebuggerServerConnection.setupInParent` to run a given setup function in the parent process Debugger Server, e.g. in the **director-registry** module.

 With this, the `DebuggerServer` running in the parent process will require the requested module (**director-registry**) and call its `setupParentProcess` function (which should be exported on the module).